EPISODE29

 Transcription

 Howdy y'all.
 This is Steph Lee, the founder of Host Agency Reviews, coming at you from Texas, where I am in my final weeks of snowboarding before heading back to grand old Minnesota, where it's nice and cold.
-As always for today, we have a ton of information and tips for you to help you build an agency that works for you specifically for you and your lifestyle.
+As always, for today, we have a ton of information and tips for you to help you build an agency that works for you specifically for you and your lifestyle.

-Steph: And today we have Courtnie Nichols.
+Steph: And today, we have Courtnie Nichols.
 She's the founder of TravelBash, and you are about to get hit with some really new ways of thinking about your agency, both in what you do and how you do it.
-Now she took about her first solo trip when [00:03:00] she was 10 years old and has not stopped since.
+Now she took her first solo trip when [00:03:00] she was 10 years old and has not stopped since.

-You're going to hear about how content marketing has been central to the success of her company and whether it's through her blog or through her sales copy on her site, Courtnie has really thought it all through and we'll talk about that.
+You're going to hear about how content marketing has been central to the success of her company and whether it's through her blog or through her sales copy on her site, Courtnie has really thought it all through, and we'll talk about that.

 A quick note before we jump in.
 So our annual survey that we do at HAR is coming up in just a [00:04:00] few weeks.
 It opens every year.
 This is, it opens up on April 15th right after taxes come in and are finished.
 And we want you to join the fun.
-So you can head over to HAR, H A R dot news slash survey to sign up for reminders and get for more information.
+So you can head over to HAR, H-A-R dot news slash survey to sign up for reminders and get more information.
 We'll also put that link in the show notes.

 Now, some of you may be asking, why should I take a survey?
 And if you're asking, you're very much like me because I would be a person that's like, why would I take this survey?
 And here's why it's beneficial for you to take our survey.
 You get one of the free reports when they are published in the fall.